-Therefore, the Orthopaedic Surgeon must pick the most suitable implant for the purpose at hand, one that is free of visible corrosion and free of manufacturing defects, among other things.
+Therefore, the Orthopaedic Surgeon must pick the most suitable implant for the purpose at hand, free of visible corrosion and manufacturing defects, among other things.

 #2.
 The Care and Handling of Implants

-These have the potential to induce faults in the surface polish and incorrect bonding.
+These can potentially induce faults in the surface polish and incorrect bonding.

 #3.
 Not stable

 Even if bent and securely fastened, plates may get fatigued and shatter.
-The breakage may be caused by an inadequate implant fixation or inadequate support.
+An inadequate implant fixation or inadequate support may cause the breakage.

 In addition, it is possible that the screw would not be appropriately centered while being tightened and that the countersink in the plate will force the screw out to one side, causing damage to the good threads already cut into the bone and producing strain that will most likely result in necrosis and early loosening of the screw.